Thank you for your interest in the Boston University School of Medicine Post-baccalaureate Research Education Program (BU PREP).

 EVALUATION OF APPLICATIONS

-Evaluation of applications will be based on holistic review of the materials listed below and completed applications are evaluated on a rolling basis.
+Evaluation of applications will be based on a holistic review of the materials listed below and completed applications are evaluated on a rolling basis.
 Early submission is highly encouraged.

 An outline of the required materials is listed below.
 Please complete the application and upload supporting documents via Google Forms or click “submit application” and email supporting documents to BUPREP@bu.edu.